Turskyi/PlayTime/README.md

 # Play Time

-An Android mobile 2D game, which gives an opportunity to play with a character by simply tapping on the screen.
+A web 2D game allows playing with a character by using left and right keyboard keys for navigating left and right and space for jumping.

 ## PROJECT SPECIFICATION